One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Experiments

 \section{Experiments}

 The purpose of our experiments is to compare how our method works in practice in comparison with classical methods.
 In particular, we compare our method with methods that do not take into account the composite structure of the problem \eqref{problem_orig}.
-As such a method, we consider Mirror Descent in two settings: in the first case, we consider full-gradient mirror descent \cite{nemirovsky1983problem}, which uses $\nabla f + \nabla g$ as a gradient; we also consider a gradient-free version of it, which uses $\tilde f'_r(x,\xi^{\pm}) + \nabla g$ as a "gradient".
+As such a method, we consider Mirror Descent in two settings: in the first case, we consider full-gradient Mirror Descent \cite{nemirovsky1983problem}, which uses \ab{$f' + \nabla g$ as a \abc{subgradient}}; we also consider \abcd{a gradient-free version}, which uses $\tilde f'_r(x,\xi^{\pm}) + \nabla g$ as a "subgradient".